arcticblizzard/Coinmarch/docs/locations/districts/Highmarch.md

 ## Summary

-Perched on the western cliffs of Upper Kolnmark, Highmarch is the city’s most exclusive residential quarter.
-From its lofty vantage it stretches south from the ancient city wall up to the Spine, its grand estates overlooking both sea and skyline.
+Resting atop the western cliffs of Upper Kolnmark, Highmarch is the city’s most exclusive residential quarter.
+From this lofty vantage it stretches south from the ancient city wall up to the Spine, its grand estates overlooking both sea and skyline.

 ## History & Role